CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?
 #### What is DNS?
 How does it work?
+    Domain Name Servers are like an address book for websites.
+When you type a web address in your browser, the browser looks at the DNS to find the website's real address before it can retrieve the website.
+    The browser needs to find out which server the website lives on, so it can send HTTP messages to the right place.
+    The Domain Name System (DNS) is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
+Web browsers interact through Internet Protocol (IP) addresses.
+    DNS translates domain names to IP addresses so browsers can load Internet resources.
+Each device connected to the Internet has a unique IP address which other machines use to find the device.
+The process of DNS resolution involves converting a hostname (such as www.example.com) into a computer-friendly IP address (such as 192.168.1.1).
+A DNS name server is a server that stores the DNS records for a domain; a DNS name server responds with answers to queries against its database.

 #### What is a web server?
 #### Explain the client-server architecture.
+    Computers connected to the web are called clients and servers.
+    Clients are the typical web user's internet-connected devices (for example, your computer connected to your Wi-Fi, or your phone connected to your mobile network) and web-accessing software available on those devices (usually a web browser like Firefox or Chrome).
+    Servers are computers that store webpages, sites, or apps.
+When a client device wants to access a webpage, a copy of the webpage is downloaded from the server onto the client machine to be displayed in the user's web browser.
+    Client–server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
+A server host runs one or more server programs which share their resources with clients.
+A client does not share any of its resources, but requests a server's content or service function.
+Clients therefore initiate communication sessions with servers which await incoming requests.
+    Examples of computer applications that use the client–server model are Email, network printing, and the World Wide Web.

+        1. The browser goes to the DNS server, and finds the real address of the server that the website lives on.
+        2. The browser sends an HTTP request message to the server, asking it to send a copy of the website to the client.
+           This message, and all other data sent between the client and the server, is sent across your internet connection using TCP/IP.
+        3. If the server approves the client's request, the server sends the client a "200 OK" message and then starts sending the website's files to the browser as a series of small chunks called data packets.
+        4. The browser assembles the small chunks into a complete website and displays it to you.

 #### What would you use a session for?
 #### What would you use a cookie for?